na-na-hi/renget/archive/aui3u.md

 !!!warning comments
 * ==**AUTHOR'S NOTE**== contains various instructions for AI to follow and closing/opening the tags;
 * insert that into `Default Author's Note` (the bottom one): it will be then automatically applied to all new chats;
+* why are we using Author's Note at all? the idea is to split instructions into two batches: apply high-tier instructions AFTER the chat history and feed low-tier instructions BEFORE the chat history. and Author's Note is the best place for latter
-* **if you not are a ponyfag or your card is not MLP-related then delete MLP-LORE line**
+* **if you not are a ponyfag then delete MLP-LORE line**
 * feel free to edit that block however you like: clean it, include the rules from other JBs, rewrite into your own spaghetti; use whatever format you want: bullet-list, plain text, XML nonsense, --don't strictly follow what I do here;
 * *at bare minimum* it shall contain (close one tag and start another one):
 ></mainContext>